sisodiabhumca/gsiso-ai/INSTALL.md

-# Gsiso AI Linux Installation Guide
+# gsiso ai linux installation guide

-This guide will walk you through the process of installing Gsiso AI Linux on your system.
+this guide will walk you through the process of installing gsiso ai linux on your system.

 ## Prerequisites